How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 3.
 Keep WordPress core, themes, and plugins updated

-Updates do more than fix bugs, they often improve speed.
-Outdated code can slow your site or create security issues.
-Make it a habit to regularly check for and apply updates.
+Updates do more than fix bugs, they often include performance improvements too.
+Outdated code can slow your site down or introduce security issues.

 • Compressing images before uploading